nestorojeda/SenseTranslate/README.md

 # SenseTranslate
 SenseTranslate is a powerful translation tool that leverages advanced AI to provide summarization, sentiment analysis, and translation from Spanish to English.
+This was done as part of the Msc. in Artificial Intelligence at the Alfonso X University.

 ## Project Overview